tardate/LittleArduinoProjects/Equipment/SaleaeLogic/README.md

 This put a smile on my face ... go to [Saleae Downloads](https://www.saleae.com/downloads), and they have a good looking site that recognises me as a MacOSX user and offers to download Version 1.2.10 for Mac OSX 10.7 Lion+.
-If only more electronics equipment manufactururs would come to the multi-platform party!
+If only more electronics equipment manufacturers would come to the multi-platform party!

 The software installed like a "real" Mac app, and immediately recognised the old Logic when I plugged it into the USB.
 Here's my first trace.
 Unfortunately not a standard I²C or SPI protocol so I'm not sure how well the protocol recognition/analysis works yet.